Article summary:

 - 56% say poor, slow upsell and cross-sell tracking is a leading cause of revenue leak

-That leaves services firms making growth, staffing, and delivery decisions from a revenue picture that is unreliable.
-And you see the founder tax again: leaders step in to push deals forward, revive stalled accounts, and compensate for weak sales follow-through.
+That leaves services firms making growth, staffing, and delivery decisions based on an unreliable revenue picture.
+And Founder Tax increases: leaders step in to push deals forward, revive stalled accounts, and compensate for weak sales follow-through.

 Broken sales systems show up in delivery and margin